Hausdorff measure of SLE curves: Proof of Theorem

-For the compactness argument, notice that if we consider another point $z'$ in the $B_{\frac{d}{10}}(z)$, the proof above works.
-We just cover the domain by them and compactness shows what we want.\\
+So far we worked with a fixed point $z$ and showed existence of $p$ for that specific point.
+Note that if we consider another point $z'$ in the ball $B(z)=B_{\frac{1}{100k^2}}(z)$, the proof above goes through if we change $z$ to $z'$ and shows existence of $p'>0$ which works for all $z'$ in $B(z)$.
+We just cover the domain by disks $B(z)$ and compactness of the domain concludes the proof.